Flood geology: Vapor/water canopy

-Isaac Newton Vail (1840–1912), a Quaker schoolteacher, in his 1912 work The Earth's Annular System, extrapolated from the nebular hypothesis what he called the annular system of earth history, with the earth being originally surrounded by rings resembling those of Saturn, or "canopies" of water vapor.
+Isaac Newton Vail, a Quaker schoolteacher, in his 1912 work The Earth's Annular System, extrapolated from the nebular hypothesis what he called the annular system of Earth history, with the Earth being originally surrounded by rings resembling those of Saturn, or "canopies" of water vapor.
 Vail hypothesised that, one by one, these canopies collapsed on the Earth, resulting in fossils being buried in a "succession of stupendous cataclysms, separated by unknown periods of time".
 The Genesis flood was thought to have been caused by "the last remnant" of this vapor.
 Although this final flood was geologically significant, it was not held to account for as much of the fossil record as George McCready Price had asserted.

 Vail's ideas about geology appeared in Charles Taze Russell's 1912 The Photo-Drama of Creation and subsequently in Joseph Franklin Rutherford's Creation of 1927 and later publications.
-The Seventh-day Adventist physicist Robert W. Woods also proposed a vapor canopy, before The Genesis Flood gave it prominent and repeated mention in 1961.
+The Seventh-day Adventist physicist Robert W. Woods also proposed a vapor canopy, before The Genesis Flood gave it prominence and repeated the theory's mention in 1961.

 Although the vapor-canopy theory has fallen into disfavour among most creationists, Dillow in 1981 and Vardiman in 2003 attempted to defend the idea.
 Among its more vocal adherents, controversial young earth creationist Kent Hovind uses it as the basis for his eponymous "Hovind Theory".
-Jehovah's Witnesses propose as the water source of the deluge a "heavenly ocean" that was over the earth from the second creative day until the Flood.
+Jehovah's Witnesses propose as the water source of the deluge a "heavenly ocean" that was over the Earth from the second creative day until the flood.

-Modern geology and flood geology
+Modern geology

 Modern geology, its sub-disciplines and other scientific disciplines use the scientific method to analyze the geology of the earth.
 The key tenets of flood geology are refuted by scientific analysis and do not have any standing in the scientific community.
-Modern geology relies on a number of established principles, one of the most important of which is Charles Lyell's principle of uniformitarianism.
+Modern geology relies on established principles, one of the most important of which is Charles Lyell's principle of uniformitarianism.
 In relation to geological forces it states that the shaping of the Earth has occurred by means of mostly slow-acting forces that can be seen in operation today.
 By applying these principles, geologists have determined that the Earth is approximately 4.54 billion years old.
 They study the lithosphere of the Earth to gain information on the history of the planet.
 Geologists divide Earth's history into eons, eras, periods, epochs, and faunal stages characterized by well-defined breaks in the fossil record (see Geologic time scale).
-In general, there is a lack of any evidence for any of the above effects proposed by flood geologists and their claims of fossil layering are not taken seriously by scientists.
+In general, there is a lack of any evidence for any of the above effects proposed by flood geologists, and their claims of fossil layering are not taken seriously by scientists.